NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

 - **Take** installation photos / video of your installation during the show
 - **Update** your project web page with two photos of your installation during the show

-## IM Show
+## Week 15.2 IM Show

-Setup Monday Dec 9 during class
-- Set up your installation in the Black Box

 Tuesday December 10, 5-8pm

 - **Exhibit** your project in the IM End of Semester Show
 - **Take** photos / video of your installation in the show
 - **Deinstall** your work at end of show
-- **Update** your blog post with the documentation of your installation (due end of day Friday, Dec 13 - no extension possible)
+- **Update** your blog post with the documentation of your installation (due end of day Friday, Dec 12 - no extension possible)

 - Your installation must be **up and running at 4:30pm** - this counts towards your grade for the final installation
 - Exhibition is open from 5-7pm - you must have someone present from your group at all times